FChia11/gradstudent/content/post/antonia_florencia_brant/index.md

 title: "Antonia F. Brant, GB191422874A"
 ---

-On November 21, 1914, Antonia F. Brant, a housewife from Alameda, California, filed a patent application in the United States for an innovative bucket design.
+On November 21, 1914, Antonia F. Brant, a housewife from Alameda, California, filed a patent application for an innovative bucket design.
 Her invention featured a receptacle with integrated compartments specifically designed to hold sponges and other cleaning supplies, making household cleaning more efficient and organised.

 Date of Application: 21 November 1914